 As much as rivers and streams play a vital part for agriculture and fisheries, these are also being exploited for development and for energy.
 The lower lands have extensive floodplains, wetlands and delta systems – critically significant ecosystems with rich biodiversity.
 Water does not stop at national boundaries, so in Asia, Oxfam is working across borders.

 Oxfam's Mekong Water Governance Program works through partners and with communities across the Mekong and Salween river basins.

 We are concerned for the vulnerable communites in the Mekong who are affected by the increase in water and land grabbing, outright denial of human rights, and rising threats to food security (impact on fish, rice cultivation, and riverbank gardens).
 These vulnerable communities are rarely consulted with, and have no access to information.

 For Oxfam, governance means who is involved; who is excluded; who wins and who loses when decisions are being made about the development of river water resources in the region.
 Most often, it is the poor, marginalized, indigenous communities, especially women who are the most negatively impacted.

 We work with communities affected by large scale water projects, along with governments, civil society, Non-Government Organizations (NGOs), researchers and developers, and regional institutions.

 We aim to strengthen civil society and empower communities, so that more farmers and fisherfolk in the Mekong region will fully realize their rights to secure and sustainable livelihoods.

 Empowering Farming and Fishing Communities

-Networks enable community voices to be amplified and heard by the powerful developers; this is the very reason why we strengthen networks that support farming and fishing communities in the Mekong and Salween region.
+Networks enable community voices to be amplified and heard by the powerful developers; this is the very reason why Oxfam is strengthening networks that support farming and fishing communities in the Mekong and Salween region.
 We pay attention to engaging women and young people who are often excluded from decision-making, but have a strong investment in the future of the rivers.